How Much Does an HVAC Inspection Cost?

 • Condensate drain lines

 They’ll also run a few tests to measure airflow and energy efficiency and check for carbon monoxide leaks.
-Finally, they’ll do some small preventative maintenance tasks like recalibrating your thermostat, lubricating moving parts, and cleaning your air conditioning system’s evaporator coils.
+Finally, they’ll perform some small preventative maintenance tasks, such as recalibrating your thermostat, lubricating moving parts, and cleaning your air conditioning system’s evaporator coils.

 Once the inspection is complete, the technician will write an inspection report detailing everything they found, and list recommended fixes.
 This type of HVAC inspection takes about an hour to complete and typically costs around $329.